williamyang98/DAB-Radio/README.md

 - [RJVB/sse_mathfun](https://github.com/RJVB/sse_mathfun) for their SSE2 implementations of _mm_cos_pd

 # TODO
-- For OFDM demodulator the hand written SIMD might perform extremely poorly when compiling on gcc or clang.
 - For DAB+ determine how to perform error correction on the firecode CRC16 in the AAC super frame.
-- Replace imgui with a retain mode alternative.
-- Automatically scan DAB ensembles and channels and persistent them on the user's drive.
-- Support the rest of the DAB standard.
-    - MPEG-II audio for DAB channels.
+- Decode MPEG-II audio for DAB channels.
-    - Handle strings with utf-8, utf-16 character sets.
 - Add TII (transmitter identificaton information) decoding
-- Add SNR meter